"It's okay to fail. We grow from our mistakes."

 I am not sure where I got this quote, but I definitely know why I included it on The Fletchifesto.
 I really want this to be something I learn to practice.
 I want to encourage others to believe this quote.
 More than anything, I want my kids to grow up being risk takers and know that it is okay to fail.

 At the exact same time it scares the crap out of me.
+If you are familiar with the Enneagram, than you need to know I'm a Type 3/Achiever.
+(Side note: If you don't know about the Enneagram, I'll blog about it later, but do yourself a favor and head here to take the test and find out who you are).
 If I was being really honest with my readers, I would tell you that I am often paralyzed by my fear of failure.

 Cognitively, I know it's okay to fail.
 I just don't think I heard this when I was growing up.
 School, culture and my own family taught me regularly that success was expected.
 I was told often that I had all the necessary tools and resources to succeed, therefore all I needed to do was come through with the effort required to fuel success.
 This was especially true when it came to education and career choices.